MicrosoftLearning/mslearn-mlops/documentation/03-trigger-workflow.md

 - Work with trunk-based development.
 - Protect the main branch.
-- Trigger the Azure Machine Learning pipeline by merging a pull request.
+- Trigger a GitHub Actions workflow by merging a pull request.

 ## Tasks